sissbruecker/linkding-fly-io/README.md

 source="linkding_data"
 destination="/etc/linkding/data"
 ```
-The concurrency is intentionally set to a high number to prevent unexpected spawning of additional instances which might result in additional costs.
+**NOTE** You might want to increase the limits for concurrency to prevent unexpected spawning of additional instances which might result in additional costs.
+A single instance should be more than enough for a single concurrent user.

 ## Run the application